nikolak/RESTool/README.rst

 * Restore settings into a different browser

-* Cross platform (linux and windows only at the moment)
+* Cross platform (Linux and Windows only at the moment)

 * Simple to use GUI (see screenshot below)